megakevin/end-point-blog/2024/06/uploading-multiple-files-in-a-single-request-in-an-asp.net-application.md

 ![The image delete button](uploading-multiple-files-in-a-single-request-in-an-asp.net-application/image-delete.png)

 Alright!
 Now we have a fully functional image handling page where we can view, add and remove images associated with a particular entity in our system.
 The neat part is that users can select as many files as they want and upload them all at the same time within a single form submission.
-And we did it with Razor Pages, using framework features, and a little bit of JavaScript.
+We did all this with Razor Pages, using framework features, and a little bit of JavaScript.